karanjaE/todos_graphql-api/ARTICLE.md

 # The API

 First things first, we need to set up GraphQL.
-During our setup we installed the `GraphQL` gem which is all we need for now.
+During our initial setup we installed the `GraphQL` gem which is all we need for now.
 Now run:
 ```bash
 rails g graphql:install
 ```